area17/twill/docs/.sections/crud-modules.md

     ...
 ]
 ```

+With that in place, after migrating the databse using `php artisan migrate`, you should be able to start creating content.
+By default, module only have a title and a description, the ability to be published, and any other feature you added through the CLI generator.

+If you provided the `hasBlocks` option, you will be able to use the `block_editor` form field in the form of that module (not enabled by default after generating the module).

+If you provided the `hasTranslation` option, and have multiple languages specified in your `translatable.php` configuration file, the UI will react automatically and allow publishers to translate content and manage publication at the language level.

+If you provided the `hasSlug` option, slugs will automatically be generated from the title.

+If you provided the `hasMedias` or `hasFiles` option, you will be able to add respectively add several `medias` or `files` form fields to the form of that module.

+If you provided the `hasPosition` option, publishers will be able to manually order  records from the module's listing screen (after enabling the `reorder` option in the module's controller `indexOptions` array).

+If you provided the `hasRevisions` option, each form submission will create a new revision in your database so that publishers can compare and restore them in the CMS UI.

 Depending on the depth of your module in your navigation, you'll need to wrap your route declaration in one or multiple nested route groups.